+0.0 Application 1 co

-0.0 Application rec C13 Yes No C13 Does your institution have an application fee?
-Free if apply online C13 Amount of application fee: \$50 - paper only C13 Yes No C13 Can it be waived for applicants with financial need? Х
+C13 Yes No

+C13 Does your institution have an application fee? Х

+C13 Amount of application fee:

+C13 Yes No

+C13 Can it be waived for applicants with financial need?

 C13 If you have an application fee and an on-line application option,